Time to Read: 25 minutes

 These were exciting days and my naivety made me think it would go on forever, but then the threatening calls and letters started coming….

 These were difficult days and I was left with one of two choices.
 Either stop trying to help my clients obtain excellent hearing care at fair pricing and give in, or fight for what is fair against these large companies with big budgets.
 I decided to stand up and fight.
 I approached the ACCC, but they said they were unable to help without written proof.
 I approached a corner lawyer and got him to respond on my behalf, basically telling the much bigger attacking companies to back off.
 It didn’t work.
-The one supplier still refused supply on the grounds of my lower pricing and another cut off any discounts I had previously received, forcing me to raise my prices for those products accordingly.
-Despite the lack of discounts, I was still around $4,000 a pair less than their own retail chain.
+One supplier still refused supply on the grounds of my lower pricing and another cut off any discounts I had previously received, forcing me to raise my prices for those products accordingly.
+Despite the lack of discounts, our hearing aid prices were still around $4,000 a pair less than their own retail chain.
 Fortunately, I still had seven other suppliers supporting me.
-One’s sales manager, even kept me up-to-date about what was said about me at industry meetings.
+One’s sales manager even kept me up-to-date about what was said about me at industry meetings.
 It was truly interesting to see such big companies worry about a one-man operation in Perth.

 It was interesting that most of the negativity that I faced from helping clients fairly came from the largest retailers in the industry.
 Injurious falsehoods such as the rumour that I was using a receptionist to fit hearing aids to clients in Sydney in the Hilton were circulated among the management of those large retailers, but I decided to ignore them and continue to my quest to deliver ever-improving services at great prices to the self-funded Australian client with hearing loss.

 Despite these manufacturers’ attacks against me, I kept supporting those who still supplied me, as it was always my policy to give my clients the best devices to suit their needs, despite any personal feelings I might have against a certain supplier.
-Eventually the supplier that cut me off had the CEO in question removed and my supply was reinstated.
-Again, I was happy to offer these models if they offered client benefit over others.
-In fact, our policy even today is that our audiologists’ roles are to deliver us satisfied clients.
-We don’t care which price range, brand or model they use to achieve this.
+Eventually, the supplier that cut me off had the CEO in question removed and my supply was reinstated.
+Again, I was happy to offer these models if they offered client benefits over others.
+In fact, our policy even today is that our audiologists’ roles are to deliver us, satisfied clients.
+We don’t care which price range, brand, or model they use to achieve this as long as the choice is made with the best interest of the client in mind.

 Things went well for a while again.
-In May 2011, my family and I relocated to Sydney as the clinic there just became too busy for FIFO type work.
-In October 2012 I opened a third full time clinic in Chatswood, NSW to accommodate clients from Northern Sydney.
-Sydney CBD dealt with clients from the South and West, but also had a lot of people travelling from Canberra and interstate as it was right on the airport line.
+In May 2011, my family and I relocated to Sydney as the clinic there just became too busy for FIFO-type work.
+In October 2012 I opened a third full-time clinic in Chatswood, NSW to accommodate clients from Northern Sydney.
+Sydney CBD dealt with clients from the South and West but also had a lot of people traveling from Canberra and interstate as it was right on the airport line.

 We believed that our troubles with suppliers were dealt with.
-In the meantime we opened a full time clinic in Brisbane.
+In the meantime, we opened a full-time clinic in Brisbane.
 It came as quite a surprise when the same company who judged us to be good enough to portray their premium image in 2012, sent us a letter stating that our model did not support their premium brand positioning and that they were ceasing supply to us in September 2014.
-I contacted the ACCC with the letter this supplier and once again was told there was nothing they could do as they did not stipulate a recommended price.
+Apparently they disliked our quote.
+I contacted the ACCC with the letter this supplier and once again was told there was nothing they could do as they did not stipulate a recommended price, but they instead referenced our quote, which is apparently legal.
 We also learnt that this same company refused to create accounts for new providers who appear to be using a low-priced approach.
 We believe this stand comes from this supplier being the main supplier to two of the largest hearing aid retail chains in Australia.
-We have heard from one of the other manufacturers who supports our position that one of those chains had tried to approach them as well with a request to cut us off.
+We have heard from one of our other suppliers who support our position that one of those chains had tried to approach them as well with a request to cut us off.
 They responded to them that that would be illegal.

 Fortunately, things are now calm and the eight manufacturers still supplying us have good relationships with us.
 We are seeing many more of the smaller providers offering low prices to their clients.
-We believe we did a lot of the ground work to make this possible.
-We have since opened up in Melbourne and most recently in Canberra.
+We believe we did a lot of the groundwork to make this possible.
+We have since opened up in Melbourne , Canberra, and most recently in Wanneroo, WA, and Bondi Junction, NSW.
+Even the final supplier to cut us off has since had a change of management (and mind) and they are working very hard to regain the trust of our clinicians, to whom we have given them full access too in line with our philosophy of giving our clients what is best for them, not us.

-What is of great concern, however, is that many of these providers simply base their models on price, forgoing the quality that is a vital part of the equation.
-Hearing aids are, in fact, just a tool.
+With hearing aid retail pricing haven fallen significantly since 2009, not all is well, however.
+What is of great concern to me is that many of these low priced providers appear, in my opinion, to base their low pricing on selling as many hearing aid sales as possible, with little regard for optimal client outcomes over the long term.
+Hearing aids are, in fact, just a tool in a hearing care professional's toolbelt.
 The level of service and expertise attached to them are critical to optimal outcomes for you, the client.
 That is unfortunately missed in many cases of price-cutting simply for the sake of being the lowest-priced provider.
-As such, Value Hearing is NOT about having the lowest price in the market, even though we often still do.
+As such, Value Hearing is NOT about having the lowest price in the market, even though we often still do, but rather about pricing our hearing devices and services to offer the best initial and long-term outcomes for you.

 Our mission is to empower and engage the individual with hearing loss through optimised hearing.
 Our focus on adult clients with hearing in a model where everyone pays their own way still means that our prices are much lower than some, despite our service levels and client outcomes being second to none.
 We will, however, never cut our prices simply to be the cheapest if that means poorer outcomes for our clients.
-We believe strongly in premium experiences and outcomes, priced fairly.
+We believe strongly in premium experiences and outcomes, priced fairly and delivered in a way that empowers you, our client.

 We are truly grateful for the thousands of clients who have supported us over the years and we will continue fighting and innovating in order to deliver exceptional hearing outcomes to our ideal clients.

 In June 2017 we ran a survey to all our clients since our opening.
-This study proved that we were providing superior outcomes compared to the industry and that we have been improving.
+This study indicated that we were very likely providing superior outcomes compared to the industry as a whole and that we have been improving.
 You can read the study here.

 Written by Christo Fourie